 State bulk sales laws are enacted to prevent businesses from avoiding sales taxes.
 Federal laws on bulk sales relate to preventing attempts to keep assets from creditors in bankruptcy.

-State bulk sales laws fall under the Universal Commercial Code (UCC) since they involve credit.
+State bulk sales laws fall under the Uniform Commercial Code (UCC) since they involve credit.
 Each state has its own UCC regulations and each state handles bulk sales differently.
-In Pennsylvania, for example, bulk sales regulations kick in when 51 percent of a business' assets are sold or transferred.
+In Pennsylvania, for example, bulk sales regulations kick in when 51% of a business's assets are sold or transferred.
 At this point, a bulk sale clearance certificate is required.

 On a federal level, the Uniform Fraudulent Transfers Act, The Federal Rules of Bankruptcy Procedure and Chapter 11 of the Bankruptcy Code both apply to bulk sales or transfers for businesses in bankruptcy.
 The bankruptcy court requires notices to sell assets and fair procedures to make sure assets are not sold for less than their value.
 But you can sell assets in bankruptcy if you follow proper procedures.
 The bankruptcy code provides that transfer taxes won't be applied if the sale takes place under bankruptcy rules.